Kizito24/sorting_algorithms/README.md

 **Repo:**

--   GitHub repository: `sorting_algorithms`
+-   GitHub repository:  `holbertonschool-low_level_programming`
+-   Directory:  `0x1B-sorting_algorithms`
 -   File:  `0-bubble_sort.c, 0-O`

- Done?
-Help Check your code Ask for a new correction QA Review

-### 1\.
-Insertion sort
+#### 1. Insertion sort  mandatory

-mandatory

-Score: 0.00% (Checks completed: 0.00%)

-Write a function that sorts a doubly linked list of integers in ascending order using the [Insertion sort](https://alx-intranet.hbtn.io/rltoken/GocxRKbPdsmERXeOHMCO2w "Insertion sort") algorithm
+Write a function that sorts a doubly linked list of integers in ascending order using the  [Insertion sort]

 -   Prototype:  `void insertion_sort_list(listint_t **list);`
 -   You are not allowed to modify the integer  `n`  of a node.
 You have to swap the nodes themselves.
--   You're expected to print the `list` after each time you swap two elements (See example below)
+-   You’re expected to print the  `list`  after each time you swap two elements (See example below)

 Write in the file  `1-O`, the big O notations of the time complexity of the Insertion sort algorithm, with 1 notation per line:

 -   in the best case
 -   in the average case